 Impact

 FastNetMon Community Edition through release 1.2.9 decodes BGP NLRI messages without validating the prefix bit length.
-The vulnerable function read a value directly from the network and used it to determine the number of bytes for an IPv4 mask, leading to a stack-based buffer overflow when the value exceeds 32.
+The vulnerable function reads a value directly from the network and uses it to determine the number of bytes for an IPv4 mask, leading to a stack‑based buffer overflow when the value exceeds 32.
 An attacker can craft a BGP UPDATE with an oversized prefix length, overwrite the stack, and achieve arbitrary code execution on the host running FastNetMon.
+This unchecked bit length also results in an out‑of‑bounds write due to the shift operation on values greater than 32.

 Affected Systems